 2:00 to 2:45pm - "How to Present Yourself to Investors" with financial advisor Bailie Slevin of Entertaining Finance.
 We will take a look at a basic money raising pitch both from your side and the investor’s side, learning how to speak the same financial language, exploring how to best communicate your proposal to your target audience.
 GETTING the money is what it is all about but HOW you go about the process makes all the difference.
 It takes simplicity, focus, structure, organization and follow through to make it happen.
 This section will concentrate on "winning language" and "successful steps" to get the support for your creative projects.

-2:45 to 3:15pm - "The Investor Perspective" with producer/investor James Simon.
-How an investor's interest in a project may differ from an associate producer's, why he invests, and best ways to make your ask so it maintains his interest.
+2:45 to 3:15pm - "The Investor Perspective" with Jane Dubin.
+Tips for closing with that investor prospect.
+How an investor's interest in a project may differ from an associate producer's, why they invest, and best ways to make your ask so it maintains their interest.

-3:45 to 4:30 - "Cultivating and Maintaining a Pool of Investors" with Bruce Robert Harris and Jack W. Batman.
+3:45 to 4:30 - "Cultivating and Maintaining a Pool of Investors" with Cody Lassen and Neil Gooding.
 Who to go to, what to talk about, how to present material, disclosures and much more.
 Identifying prospective investors is just the first step.
 How do you communicate your passion for a project, incentivize a prospect and close the deal?
 PLUS the business and hierarchy of theatrical producing: definitions of lead producer, co-producer, investors, and appropriate lingo, budgets, capitalization, and recoupment charts.

 4:30 to 5:15 - "Practical Tips and Money-Raising Secrets" with Cody Lassen.
 Practical tips, tricks, and tools you can use to raise money and manage investor relations.
 From initial investor research through closing night and beyond, you'll learn how to create a plan for managing the fundraising process that you can put to use right away.